Towards a spectrally multiplexed quantum repeater: A quantum repeater scheme with cavity-SPDC-based photon sources, multi-mode quantum memories and VIPA-based demultiplexer

 The spectrally multiplexed quantum repeater described in \cite{sinclair2014spectral} is based on the simultaneous generation of photon pairs (composed of signal and idler photons) in many spectral modes, and a Quantum Memory (QM) with a broad absorption line that allows storing the signal photons in separate spectral channels with fixed storage time.
 The idler photons in each frequency mode undergo independent remote Bell State Measurements (BSM) with the photons generated by an identical source positioned on the other end of the same elementary repeater link.
 Entanglement swapping results in heralded entanglement between the two quantum memories of the link.
 Using feed-forward information (classical communication) about the spectral mode in which the BSM took place, the energy-correlated re-emitted photons from the QMs are subsequently frequency shifted to a predetermined frequency.
 A filter cavity allows these photons to pass, rejecting photons in all other modes.
 The transmitted photons from two neighboring quantum memories---one per elementary link---are then subjected to a local BSM, which swaps entanglement across the quantum communication link.
-Fig. \ref{fig:Repeater} illustrates this scheme using our cavity-embedded PPLN crystal for generating frequency-multiplexed photon pairs, and a VIPA-based demultiplexing setup for spectrally resolved BSMs.
+SM Fig. \ref{fig:Repeater} illustrates the experimental demonstration of frequency resolved optical interface and compatibility between our cavity-embedded PPLN crystal for generating frequency-multiplexed photon pairs, a VIPA-based demultiplexing setup for performing spectrally resolved BSMs and Tm$^{3+}$:LiNbO$_{3}$ crystal for storing the signal photons.
+Such an efficient interface is the prerequisite for practical implementation of our repeater scheme.